 Publishing your plugin on the site is a three step process:

-Add a Post-Receive Hook
+link Add a Service Hook

-Add a Manifest to your Repository
+link Add a Manifest to your Repository

 The jQuery Plugins Registry will look in the root level of your repository for